On my recent road trip across the USA, I stopped off for a few days in both Sedona and Flagstaff.

 There are plenty of comfortable places to stay in both Sedona and Flagstaff.
 Sedona has a wider and better range of hotels including an impressive range of luxury 5-star hotels.

-The quality of accommodation is higher in Sedona compared with Flagstaff.
+I found that the quality of accommodation was slightly higher in Sedona compared with Flagstaff.
 Flagstaff does have nice hotels but they are nowhere near as nice as Sedona’s.

 Accommodation In Sedona